Skip to main content

 Gain/Loss from revaluation: S$13,800.00 - S$13,600.00 = S$200.00

-• Here, the company would record a gain of S$200.00 in its financial statements.
+• Here, a gain of S$200.00 will be recorded in the financial statements of the company.

 • FX Realized Currency (Gains)/Loss